-- was saved as your garage.

 To find out which electric vehicle is best for you, it is helpful to check how suitable it is for everyday use.
 This means that the vehicle’s range should match the demands of daily life as closely as possible.
 Will the vehicle be used by the whole family or just one person?
 Will it primarily be used for commuting or will it be used for leisure and excursions?
 Do a mileage test: record the distances covered every day for a week, then calculate the daily average at the end of the seven days.
 Your car’s range should be about a third higher than this average.

 The days when you could only choose from a handful of models are long gone.
-The range is constantly being expanded at AMAG; for example, in 2022, VW is now launching its third (ID.5 – an elegant mix between an SUV and coupé) and fourth models (the camper revival ID.Buzz).
+The range is constantly being expanded at AMAG; for example, in 2022, VW is now launching its third (VW ID.5 – an elegant mix between an SUV and coupé) and fourth models (the camper revival ID.Buzz).

 So choosing the right car already requires a little direction.
 Alongside compact cars such as the VW ID.3, there are now also sports cars such as the Audi e-tron GT and family-friendly SUVs such as the Škoda Enyaq iV, the VW ID.4 and the Audi e-tron, which are all battery-powered.
 When choosing your new car, it goes without saying that personal preference also plays a role, not just the suitability for everyday use outlined above.
 If you’re feeling unsure, this quiz might help you decide.